adayoung/sage/README.md

 * Easiest way to write a system for Achaea.
 * Twisted-based telnet proxy allowing you to connect a client of your choice.
 * Full GMCP support.
 * Extensive 'signal' or 'pub/sub' system for easy handling of asynchronous events.
 * Powerful, fast, and easy to use triggers/aliases.
 * An alternative syntax for making large numbers of triggers and aliases.
 * Extensibility through add-on 'sage apps'.
+* Interactive console allowing you to write live code in a running app.

 ## Requirements
-- Python 2.7+ (2.7.3 recommended) or PyPy 1.8+ (1.9 recommended)
+- Python 2.7+ (2.7.3 recommended) or PyPy 1.8+ (1.9 recommended).
+3+ not yet supported.
 - Unix-like operating system (OS X, Linux, BSD, etc...)
 _If you'd like to be the Windows maintainer for sage, please get in touch with me._